BPLogger/BPLogger/README.md

-Introduction
+• Introduction

-> [+] BPLogger is a logger made by https://t.me/BPLogger and comes with many features.

-> [+] How do i run it?
-• Download the files from the github and extract them to your desktop or wherever you choose.
+Download the files from the github and extract them to your desktop or wherever you choose.

 Run BPLogger and it will run a GUI to build your stub.

 Can be used via discord webhook.

+>